 The Difference Between Chiropractors And Physical Therapists – Las Vegas Personal Injury Attorney Paul S. PaddaFiled under Personal Injury

 Following a car accident, slip and fall or some other type of personal injury incident, people often seek the help of either a chiropractor or physical therapist.
 Of course, this makes perfect sense.
 Before exploring legal rights, one’s health and well-being come first.
-However, the question often gets asked, “should I see a chiropractor or a physical therapist if I’ve been inured?”
+However, the question often gets asked, “should I see a chiropractor or a physical therapist if I’ve been injured?”
 The answer is that it depends on the circumstances.
 While both are health care professionals specializing in alternative medicine, their approach towards treatment can differ.

 Chiropractic science focuses primarily upon the interplay between the neurological and skeletal systems.
 The principal theory underlying chiropractic treatment is that “spinal adjustments” promote the free flow of nerve energy which helps to alleviate or cure many ailments.